OpenSearch Client

 • body (Any) – The request definition requires either script or partial doc

 • _source – Set to false to disable source retrieval.
-You can also specify a comma-separatedlist of the fields you want to retrieve.
+You can also specify a comma-separated list of the fields you want to retrieve.

 • _source_excludes – Specify the source fields you want to exclude.